Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Introduction

-A key feature of LF is its unified interface, which is adept at expressing reactor-based computations (e.g. rollout worker reactors, replay buffer reactors, and learner reactors).
-This adaptability is crucial for efficiently managing the diverse computational demands of RL applications.
-The computational paradigm in LF allows for effective load balancing of simulations, handling inputs and state spaces in shared memory, and provides robustness against failures.
-On the other hand, the reactor-based model is optimized for stateful computations, such as those found in model training, and it facilitates shared mutable state to clients, like in a parameter server architecture.

-LF is a distributed framework that successfully unifies training, simulation, and serving.
-Our framework also provides a unified interface that enables users to easily define abstractions in RL.
-On average, LF outperformed Ray~\cite{moritz2018ray} in generating samples from OpenAI Gym~\cite{brockman2016openai} and Atari environments by 1.21x and 11.62x, reduced the average training time of synchronized parallel Q-learning by 31.2\%, and accelerated Multi-Agent RL inference by 5.12x.

-\textbf{Contributions:} In this paper, we demonstrate how the reactor-oriented paradigm implemented in Lingua Franca optimizes utilization of computational resources and efficiently parallelizes RL workloads.
-We then describe the mechanisms of LF runtime, illustrating how it exploits parallelism and differs from the actor-based framework, Ray.
-Additionally, our investigation reveals that multithreading offers greater advantages than multiprocessing in distributed RL.
-We then introduce an optimized Reactor C runtime with customized Python, enabling true parallelism and efficient coordination of threads.
-We further present an extensive evaluation on the generations of samples from OpenAI Gym Environments, inference of multi-Agent RL, and synchronized parallel actor critic demonstrating that the LF runtime outperforms Ray in the training, inference, and simulation for RL.
+\textbf{Contributions:} In this paper, we demonstrate how the reactor-oriented paradigm implemented in LF optimizes the utilization of computational resources and efficiently parallelizes RL workloads.
+We then describe the compilation process and the mechanisms of LF runtime, illustrating how reactors exploit parallelism and differ from the actors that underpin Ray.
+Our investigation also reveals that multithreading offers greater advantages than multiprocessing in parallel RL on a single node.
+To leverage these advantages, we introduced an optimized Reactor C runtime that supports Python without the Global Interpreter Lock, enabling true parallelism and abstracting away the burden of coordinating worker threads for RL tasks.
+We further present an extensive evaluation on the generations of samples from Open AI Gym and Atari Environments, synchronized parallel Q-learning, and inference of multi-agent RL.
+Our results demonstrate that LF outperforms Ray in terms of training, inference, and simulation for RL.